macs3-project/MACS/docs/callvar.md

 of observed allele A ($r_{c,A}$) and allele B ($r_{c,B}$).
 We assume the occurrence of the allele A ($g_c$) is from a Bernoulli trial from
 $r_c$ with the allele ratio $\omega$.
-The probability of observing the ChIP-Seq data at a certain position under a certain binding type is as
+The probability of observing the ChIP-Seq data at a certain position is as follows:
-follows:

 $$Pr(D_c|g_c) = \sum^{r_{c,A}}_{j=1}\left((1-\epsilon_j)g_c/r_c+\epsilon_j(1-g_c/r_c)\right)\sum_{j=1}^{r_{c,B}}\left((1-\epsilon_j)(1-g_c/r_c)+\epsilon_j g_c/r_c\right)$$